 Once you’ve got a rhythm going, apply DE to the mound.
 To complete the process, cover the remains with a coating of DE.
 Also, sprinkle some DE in a 1-foot radius around the anthill.

 9. As an Oil and Grease Cleaner

-Another potent ability of this powder is to absorb odors.
-This comes in handy when the source of the odor is persistent in nature, like a kitty litter.
+Another ability of this powder is to absorb odors.
+This comes in handy when the source of the odor is persistent, like kitty litter.
 You can also dust some Diatomaceous Earth on carpets, rugs, mattresses, and over other large surfaces to eliminate the stink.

 Side Effects of Diatomaceous Earth:

 - Diatomaceous Earth is non-toxic and usually does not have any serious side effects.

 - Those with a sensitive respiratory passage should keep an eye out for mild irritation due to the inhalation of dust.

 - It is advisable to keep this away from the reach of infants and children, as they are more likely to experience these effects.

 - Long-term exposure may lead to respiratory issues.
 However, this is reported only with the use of crystalline forms of DE.
 Food grade is amorphous and does not hold the same concerns.

 - For pets, no issues are observed even when it was ingested internally.